 - submit the new AMD PDU to lower layer.

+Editor’s Note: FFS whether there is any impact on RLF detection when avoiding unnecessary retransmissions is introduced.

 When forming a new AMD PDU, the transmitting side of an AM RLC entity shall:

 - only map the original RLC SDU or RLC SDU segment to the Data field of the new AMD PDU;